2 pounds ripe roma tomatoes

 1 or 2 jalapeño or serrano chiles, chopped

-1 cup chicken broth, or more if needed
+1 cup chicken broth or water, or more if needed

 1/2 teaspoon kosher or coarse sea salt, or to taste